ChronosProtocol/PoC/README.md

 $ truffle migrate --reset --network development
 ```

-Alternatively, if you simply want to use the UI, head to [v1-pay.sablier.com](https://v1-pay.sablier.com) to create streams and
+Alternatively, if you simply want to use the UI, head to
-[v1-app.sablier.com](https://v1-app.sablier.com) to withdraw from streams.
-You'll need an Ethereum wallet and some ERC20 tokens.
+[legacy-recipient.sablier.com](https://legacy-recipient.sablier.com) to withdraw from streams.

 ## Contributing :raising_hand_woman: